webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 ### Servers with problems after expiry
 :::tip Check Your Chain
-1 - To diagnose a chain issue for your server, scan one of your webservers domains: https://chainchecker.certifytheweb.com/
+1 - To diagnose a chain issue for your server, scan one of your webservers domains with a [chain checker](#chain-checking)

 2 - If your chain contains the expired R3 after it's expiry, reboot your server to clear cached chains.